Synchronization of thermodynamically consistent stochastic phase oscillators: Introduction

 The magnitude of noise in discrete-state oscillator systems is controlled by their size: they become effectively deterministic (noise-free) in an appropriate thermodynamic limit of an infinite system size.
 On the one hand, this limit can be achieved by increasing the number of coupled oscillators, leading to the emergence of deterministic limit cycles~\cite{ herpich2018collective,herpich2019universality,meibohm2024minimum,meibohm2024small,wood2006universality,wood2006critical,wood2007continuous,wood2007effects,assis2011infinite,assis2012collective,guislain2023nonequilibrium,gusilain2024discontinuous}.
 Here, we focus on the second strategy, where one increases the number of discrete states in a single oscillator, so that the dynamics of each of them becomes deterministic~\cite{escaff2016synchronization,jorg2017stochastic,zhang2020energy,zhang2025altruistic}.
 These approaches can also be combined by taking both limits to obtain an analog of the infinite-oscillator Kuramoto model~\cite{jorg2017stochastic,zhang2020energy}.

 The study of the thermodynamics of coupled oscillators has already provided some interesting results.
 For example, some coupled-oscillator models have been shown to obey maximum or minimum dissipation principles, so that, irrespective of their parameters, synchronization always enhances~\cite{zhang2020energy, gusilain2024discontinuous} or reduces~\cite{izumida2016energetics, herpich2018collective,meibohm2024minimum,meibohm2024small,gopal2025dissipation} dissipation.
 Synchronization has also been shown to enhance thermodynamic performance in a model of coupled molecular motors~\cite{imparato2015stochastic}.
+Thermodynamics of synchronization has also been explored for quantum heat engines~\cite{jaseem2020quantum,murthado2023cooperation}, where it can enhance their power, efficiency~\cite{carrega2024dissipation}, or precision~\cite{razzoli2024synchronization}.
 However, many questions about thermodynamics and stochastic dynamics of coupled discrete-state oscillators remain unexplored.